Ultimate Fantastic Four: Susan Storm / Invisible Woman

 Making the study of herself and her three partners her new life's work, Sue spent months investigating their abilities and charting their powers while improving her own understanding of herself.
 She has deduced the nature of both Reed and Johnny's changes, though her own powers remain unexplained and she is unable to penetrate Ben's skin to determine any more detail than his internal fluid pressure.
 Sue continues to develop her control of her force fields, using them to create pressurized environments at the bottom of the sea, plugging her own throat to prevent swallowing poison gas, and creating "cushions" to catch falling people and objects.
 Damage to her force fields also causes her mental strain or, in extreme cases (Ultimate Power #5), to black out.

-Susan has proven capable of standing her own, and after the team went public, she assumed the codename "Invisible Woman."
+Susan has proven capable of standing her own, and after the team went public, she assumed the codename "Invisible Woman".
 Her force fields have been the Four's ace in the hole, saving their lives when Nihil dumped Reed and Ben into the near-vacuum of the N-Zone and single-handedly stopping the time-traveling Chrono-Bandits.
 She co-created the chrono-tunnel with Reed, and has conducted biological studies of the Kree alien Mahr Vehl and extra-dimensional life in the N-Zone.

-Though her newfound fame has brought her unsought attention from the likes of billionaire playboy Tony Stark and the Atlantian criminal Namor, she remains romantically attached to Reed despite her concerns about his over devotion to science.
-As it was shown in Ultimate Secret #2, she's also more sexually forward than her original counterpart.
+Though her newfound fame has brought her unsought attention from the likes of billionaire playboy Tony Stark and the Atlantian criminal Namor, she remains romantically attached to Reed despite her concerns about his over-devotion to science.
+As it was shown in Ultimate Secret #2, she is also more sexually forward than her original counterpart.

 Sue has the power to render herself and others invisible to the naked eye.
 She also has the power to generate nearly impenetrable invisible force fields.
 Sue can manipulate her force fields in a variety of ways, including levitating herself and others, firing destructive force-blasts, and causing objects to explode by projecting and expanding force fields inside them.